Page Content

 • Bimonthly didactics/case series

-• Yearly Fascial Distortion Model module, taught by Osteopathic Faculty member Todd Capistrant, DO
+• Yearly Fascial Distortion Model module, taught by Osteopathic Faculty member Todd Capistrant, D.O.

 • Osteopathic journal club